-As the 19th century progressed, new inventions like the steamship, the locomotive, and the telegraph bound the world ever closer together.
+As the nineteenth century progressed, new inventions like the steamship, the locomotive, and the telegraph bound the world ever closer together.
 While hardly the most advanced country in the world, Egypt was no exception to this general trend.
-Already by the 1860s, letters from Egypt, once such an unimaginably exotic land, could reach London in less than a week, and vice versa; the trip from Alexandria to Cairo, in the course of which Napoleon’s army had starved and thirsted not terribly many decades before, was now a matter of a few idle hours in a comfortable railway car.
+Already by the 1860s, letters from Egypt, once such an unimaginably exotic land, could reach London in less than a week.
+Meanwhile the trip from Alexandria to Cairo, in the course of which Napoleon’s army had starved and thirsted and died, had become a matter of a few idle hours in a comfortable railway car.
 Thanks to these enormous changes, what had once been a dribble of visitors to the Giza Plateau became a steady stream.
-Carriages were now available for hire at every hotel in Cairo to whisk the foreigners there and back again, and the plateau was filled to bursting on many days with the day trippers’ babble of languages, alongside the shouts of the natives peddling camel rides, guided tours, and ancient artifacts of dubious authenticity.
-The age of the tourist had come to the Giza Plateau.
+Carriages were now available for hire at every hotel in Cairo to whisk the foreigners there and back again, and the plateau was filled to bursting on many days with the visitors’ babble of languages, alongside the shouts of the natives peddling camel rides, guided tours, and ancient artifacts of dubious authenticity.

 These newly minted Egyptian explorers weren’t like the rough-and-tumble adventurers of old; they craved security and predictability.
 A tourist industry arose in Egypt proper to cater to these needs, as did the new publishing species of the leisure traveler’s guidebook outside of the country.
 In 1867, a noted British Egyptologist named John Gardner Wilkinson took time out from his scholarly pursuits to write a more lucrative Handbook for Travellers in Egypt, the forerunner to the ubiquitous Lonely Planet and Fodor’s guides of today.
 Through its paragraphs of practical advice and its listings of hotels and railroad timetables, it conveys a vivid portrait of Egyptian tourism at the height of the Victorian Age.